aaronstarky/startup/README.md

 	- [X] placeholder for list of matches

 ## CSS Deliverable
+With this deliverable, I added styling to the header and footer.
+I also added styling to each of the application screens so that the match list items look like cards and dynamically change arrangement based on screen size.
+For the match tracking page, I make another flex layout to fit screen sizes.
+I also added some fun animations to the navigation links at the top.
+Overall, the appearance of the application is far better than it was at the beginning.

 - [X] Add favicon.ico
 - [X] create grid layout header with navigation components to get to main aspects of the page
 - [X] style hyperlinks